List of Oshi no Ko characters: Taiki Himekawa

+Sakuya Kamoshida

+Sakuya Kamoshida (鴨志田 朔夜, Kamoshida Sakuya) is a 22-year-old professional stage actor who is well known within the industry for his extensive experience in 2.5D theatre productions.
+Though highly talented and dedicated on stage, Sakuya possesses an arrogant, flirtatious personality and a reputation as a womanizer.
+He initially openly looks down on Melt Narushima's amateur acting abilities.
+However, after Melt delivers a powerful, breakout performance during the live show, Sakuya gains a newfound professional respect for him and officially acknowledges him as a peer.

 Production

 Taishi Gotanda

 Taishi Gotanda (五反田 泰志, Gotanda Taishi) is the film director who scouted Aqua and convinced him to become an actor when he saw his potential.
 After Ai's death, he recruited Aqua as his student at Aqua's request.
 He is one of the few people who knows the real identity of Aqua.
 He was once recruited by Ai to make a documentary film of her prior to her death.
 The creation of this biographical film of Ai's life is part of Aqua's plan of revenge against his father and Ai's killer.

 Masaya Kaburagi

 Masaya Kaburagi (鏑木 勝也, Kaburagi Masaya) is a producer affiliated with an internet TV Station Dot TV!, and producer of the Sweet Today live-action adaptation and the webshow Dig Deep!
 One Chance.
 He seems to have deep ties with Ai at the past.

+Toshirou Kindaichi

+Masaya Kaburagi (鏑木 勝也, Kaburagi Masaya) is a sharp and capable director who helped found the Lala Lai Theatrical Company.
+Kindaichi is known for his ability to bring out the absolute best in his actors, often using clever strategies—such as bringing in outside talent—to push his crew to compete and grow.
+Following a family tragedy, he also stepped up to raise the talented young actor Taiki Himekawa as his adoptive son.

 Yoriko Kichijouji

 Yoriko Kichijouji (吉祥寺 頼子, Kichijōji Yoriko) is the manga artist behind the popular manga series I'll Go With Sweet Today and Abiko's mentor.
 She also serves as producer for its live action drama where Kana is starring.